Verifying the Hashgraph Consensus Algorithm: The Algorithm

 \subsubsection{Termination}

-The delicate aspect of the termination proof is the probability assumption.
-There are two things going in the probability assumption:

-The first is just a fact from probability.
-With probability one, a sequence of independent random variables, each with a finite range (in our case an $N$-tuple of booleans), will eventually hit a target value, provided that target is specified in such a way as makes reference only to earlier values in the sequence.\footnote{Without the proviso, one could prevent hitting the target by just setting the target to any value other than the one obtained.}
+The heart of the termination argument is the observation that eventually (with probability one) there will come a round in which all of the honest coin flippers will agree with the previous round's majority.
+Making this observation rigorous involves some subtlety.
+The first subtlety is the probability assumption itself:

-The second is more subtle.
-We assume that the above holds even though coin flips are not actually random.
-That is, we assume that the coin flip, which is actually pseudo-random, behaves on honest peers as though it really is random.
-Certainly any peer can easily dictate an event's coin flip (which is drawn from a cryptographic hash of the event) by tweaking the event's payload, but we assume honest peers will not do that.
-Beyond that, in principle the adversary might orchestrate the network in order to control the payloads and thereby dictate the coin flips.
-We assume that it has insufficient computing power to do so, or least that it cannot do so forever.
+First, we assume that honest coins come up heads with probability $1/2$.
+This is actually more subtle than it may sound, because coin flips are actually only pseudo-random.
+Nevertheless, we assume that on honest peers they behave as though they are truly random.
+Certainly any peer can easily dictate its event's coin flip (which is drawn from a cryptographic hash of the event) by tweaking the event's payload, but we assume honest peers will not do that.
+Beyond that, in principle an adversary might orchestrate the network in order to control the payloads and thereby dictate the coin flips.
+We assume that it has insufficient power over the network to do so.

-We will not reason explicitly about probability.
-Instead, we will simply assume that the coins eventually agree with the target value.
-Put more precisely, we assume there is a sample space that dictates random outcomes.
-Rather than equip the sample space with a measure and assume---or prove---that agreement takes place in a subset of measure~$1$, we will instead just restrict our attention to points in the sample space in which agreement takes place.
-This is formalized in Section~\ref{sec:probability}.
+Second, we assume that honest coins are independent of probability events that are already settled.
+Suppose $P$ is a probability event and $x$ is an honest Hashgraph event.
+We say that $P$ is {\em settled before\/} $x$ if by the time $x$ was created, it was already determined whether $P$ takes place or not.
+If $P$ is settled before $x$, we assume that $x$'s coin is independent of $P$ (since $P$ cannot look into the future and be affected by $x$, whereas $x$, being a fair coin, does not look into the past.)

+Moreover, if some $Q$ implies that $P$ is settled before $x$, then $x$'s coin is {\em conditionally\/} independent of $P$, assuming $Q$.

+A simple consequence of the latter assumption is that honest coins are independent, but it also follows that honest coins are independent of the operating of the algorithm before the coin is flipped.